Ninja-don/Bcom_Final-year-2026-2027/README.md

-## Hello Guys This is only for our personal us
+## Hello Guys This is only for our personal use

 Don't use or Consider This Resources as a Professional Curriculum<br>
 This repository contain only exam oriented in "The Rural College"<br>